Hoikas/UruManifest/README.md

 to build UruManifest's crypto module by executing `pip3 install .` from the directory that you cloned the project into.
 Note that this module uses pybind11 and therefore requires a C++11 compliant compiler.
 This is module optional, however, and UruManifest will function correctly albiet more slowly without it.
-If you are using Python 3.6, then you *must* install the `dataclasses` backport from Python 3.7 by executing `pip3 install -r requirements.txt`.
+Be sure to install the Python dependencies of tqdm and dataclasses (on Python 3.6) by executing `pip3 install -r requirements.txt`.

 Additionally, to build a Python.pak for your shard, you will need to have the version of Python used by Uru itself.
 For H-uru based Uru clients, this is Python 3.8 (or higher).
 For Cyan's Myst Online: